-While it was difficult to keep your eyes off the audience, the runways at London Fashion Week (LFW) reminded one and all why black is never deemed out of fashion, why being topless is considered fashion, hoodies are very much the ‘in thing’ and how the trend may very well be shifting from revealing to body conscious.
+While it was difficult to keep your eyes off the audience, the runways at London Fashion Week (LFW) reminded one and all why black is n

 And while the mainstream designers clocked up millions of appreciation and glitter miles in the on-schedule shows, Pakistan’s sole entrĂ©e — albeit in an off-schedule show — Omar Mansoor was busy revving up a heavy load of acclaim for himself barely five miles away.